evennia/evennia/docs/1.0-dev/_sources/Contribs/Crafting.md.txt

     output_prototypes = [
         {"key": "A carved wooden doll",
          "typeclass": "typeclasses.objects.decorations.Toys",
-         "desc": "A small carved doll",
+         "desc": "A small carved doll"}
     ]

 ```

-This specifies what tags to look for in the inputs and a [Prototype](../Components/Prototypes) to spawn
+This specifies which tags to look for in the inputs.
+It defines a [Prototype](../Components/Prototypes)
-the result on the fly (a recipe could spawn more than one result if needed).
-Instead of specifying
+for the recipe to use to spawn the result on the fly (a recipe could spawn more than one result if needed).
-the full prototype-dict, you could also just provide a list of `prototype_key`s to existing
+Instead of specifying the full prototype-dict, you could also just provide a list of `prototype_key`s to
-prototypes you have.
+existing prototypes you have.

 After reloading the server, this recipe would now be available to use.
 To try it we should
-create materials and tools the recipe understands.
+create materials and tools to insert into the recipe.

-The recipe looks only for the [Tag](../Components/Tags) of the ingredients.
-The tag-category used
+The recipe analyzes inputs, looking for [Tags](../Components/Tags) with specific tag-categories.
-can be set per-recipe using the (`.consumable_tag_category` and
+The tag-category used can be set per-recipe using the (`.consumable_tag_category` and
 `.tool_tag_category` respectively).
 The defaults are `crafting_material` and `crafting_tool`.
 For
 the puppet we need one object with the `wood` tag and another with the `knife` tag: